daqhris/daqhris.github.io/crypto-growth-fund.md

 View token holdings on an [Ethereum block explorer](https://etherscan.io/address/0xb5ee030c71e76c3e03b2a8d425dbb9b395037c82).

 ATOM : `cosmos1smyve3a69z6fgcuzszqsn5jucqrdg5jnq5kdpa`
 Take a look at this wallet on a [Cosmos blockchain explorer](https://atom.tokenview.com/en/address/cosmos1smyve3a69z6fgcuzszqsn5jucqrdg5jnq5kdpa)

-ADA: `addr1qxn49lchl9jdz6tvx9t8xg6alj6j94p2akrfta8h5mz7cs982tl307ty695kcv2kwv34ml94yt2z4mvxjh600fk9a3qqvwnxa6`
-Verify this wallet address on a [Cardano blockchain explorer](https://explorer.cardano.org/en/address?address=addr1qxn49lchl9jdz6tvx9t8xg6alj6j94p2akrfta8h5mz7cs982tl307ty695kcv2kwv34ml94yt2z4mvxjh600fk9a3qqvwnxa6)

 You can watch this crypto fund's holdings, asset prices and other charts on [CoinMarketCap](https://coinmarketcap.com/watchlist/61f172a5a00b565b2f8daba6/).